zranger1/pixelblaze-client/README.md

 explicitly call open to connect unless the websocket has been closed by the user or by the Pixelblaze.

+#### pauseSequencer()
+Temporarily pause the Pixelblaze's internal sequencer, without losing your place in the shuffle or playlist.
+Call "playSequencer" to restart.
+Has no effect if the sequencer is not currently running.

+#### playSequencer()
+Start the Pixelblaze's internal sequencer in the current mode, at the current place in the shuffle or playlist.
+Compliment to "pauseSequencer".
+Will not start the sequencer if it has not been enabled via "startSequencer" or the Web UI.

 #### setActivePattern(pid)
 Sets the currently running pattern, using either an ID or a text name